 I'm sure you know by now, without having to watching the video above, that no one "stood up and cheered" at Obama's joke.
 They laughed in their seats and applauded, as they would at many points throughout the speech.
 And as they did five years before, when George W. Bush, at

-the Radio and Television Correspondents Dinner, presented a video in which he searched the White House for the fictional weapons of mass destruction that he invaded Iraq to find.
+the same event the Radio and Television Correspondents Dinner, presented a video in which he searched the White House for the fictional weapons of mass destruction that he invaded Iraq to find.

 But to Ailes, it was a revelation, concrete evidence that only he, out of this room of thousands, had the guts and the will and the grit to speak truth to power.
 Only he could forego the blandishments of influence and take the professional risk that comes with reporting inconvenient facts.
 Only he had the fortitude to exile himself from the tastemakers and power-brokers and report the truth, straight, unfiltered.
 The press is supposed to watch the powerful.
 And not throw in with them.